green-fox-academy/dijsktras-algorithm/README.md

 ![example_graph_solved](example/graph_solved.png)

+If you add the costs of the nodes included in the route, you get the solution of the exercise which should be 12.

 ### 3. (Optional) Visualize the input and the result using SDL or a similar framework

 You should end up with something similar to the __test_case.png__ and the __solution.png__ files that are located in each test case folder.